bbbrrrkkk/magic-square-game/README.md

     </details>

   - <details>
-    <summary><strong style="color:skyblue">Responsive Layout Wireframe:</strong></summary>
+    <summary><strong style="color:skyblue">Responsive Layout Wireframe:</strong></summary><br>
     <a href="https://wireframe.cc/HNiknf" target="_blank">Wireframe from wireframe.cc</a>
     <img src="./docs/images/wireframe-settings-responsive.png" alt="wireframe-settings-responsive"/>
     </details>

-On implementing the actual design, I made one minor change - the three control buttons *(Instructions, Settings, Play Game)* were moved from within the game container box.
+On implementing the actual design, I made one minor change - the three control buttons *(Instructions, Settings, Play Game)* were moved out of the game container box.
 Instead I decided to place these three buttons under the site title.

 I felt that this led to an improved user experience, with a clear separation between the game and the controls used to move between the different game sections.